castromaciel/REST-Server/README.md

 ## Credits

-Node-TS with Express is built and maintained by [Castro Maciel](https://github.com/castromaciel)
+Rest Server with Express is built and maintained by [Castro Maciel](https://github.com/castromaciel)